Saturday, September 26, 2009

 Get the scan here.
 I'm surprised I haven't seen the cover on a fridge magnet or whatnot, the whole pub is classic American kitsch.

 Samples.
 Violence, Dope, Sex and Liquor.
 Wasn't High School great?

 What sort of twisted and abnormal kid would ever ever write such a thing?
 Surely a sociopath...

 My favorite pic in the whole mag, the inside back cover.
 I loved just hanging out on the street with my buds as a teen, a gang just waiting to happen!

 Next time on volunteer radio - scans so good it's a crime.
 True crime magazines!
 Some representative scans and undoubtedly a few ruminations on the genre...

 Bonus scans.
-Here's my mediafire folder of pocket magazines.
-Only the Carnival is my scan, thanks to McCoy for the others.
-I wonder if people collect these.
+Here's my sendspace folder of pocket magazines.
+A number of these are from McCoy and other scanners, thanks, guys!
+I wonder how many collectors there are of pocket magazines.
 I love em!
 It seems like sort of offshoot of comics, the small format with more innocent varieties of men's magazine material.
 When the comics industry started to crumble, perhaps they looked to other products like this.
 Tucked away easily, I can imagine kids hiding these out of view from their teacher or parents.
 I guess these only survive today at the checkout as astrology and soap publications.